Exploring RFA & Hashnode API

 Conclusion

-Perhaps I have taken too long to conceptualize and develop this utility script.
+Perhaps I have taken too long to conceptualise and develop this utility script.
 It feels like not many people are utilising the RFA space very often anymore, due to little changes in the generated outputs.

 This is especially true, now that we have Hashnode Discussion.
 It's much livelier there 🙃 Furthermore, there is a revamp in Hashnode's API.